-The promotional products industry is also highly fragmented and includes over 40,000 firms.
-As of 2019 the firm with the greatest percentage of industry sales generated \$839 million revenues but made up less than 3.3% of the promotional products market.
-As a group, the top 50 distributors had less than 24% market share as of 2019, based on the total sales of approximately \$6.8 billion of the top 50 distributors according to Promo Marketing's 2020 Top Distributors report and the total promotional products industry value of \$25.8 billion according to ASI for 2019.
+The promotional products industry is also highly fragmented.
+The industry includes over 40,000 firms.
+As of 2020 the firm with the greatest percentage of industry sales generated \$766 million in revenue but made up only approximately 3.7% of the \$20.7 billion in revenues generated in 2020 by promotional products distributors, based on information reported by ASI.
+As a group, the top 40 distributors had approximately 34% market share as of 2020, based on total sales of approximately \$7.0 billion out of total promotional products distributors' revenues for 2020 of \$20.7 billion, based on ASI's reports.